Amused-EEG/amused-py/README.md

 > **Finally!** Direct BLE connection to Muse S without proprietary SDKs.
 We're quite *amused* that we cracked the protocol nobody else has published online!

-## 🎉 Key Breakthrough
+## 🎉 The Real Story

+We actually got access to InteraXon's official SDK - but discovered it **doesn't provide the low-level control researchers need**.
+The SDK locks you into their framework, limits data access, and doesn't expose the raw protocol.
+So we reverse-engineered the BLE communication from scratch.

-After extensive reverse engineering, we discovered the critical sequence needed to stream from Muse S devices.
-The most important finding: **the `dc001` command must be sent TWICE** - a detail that has prevented others from succeeding.
+**Key breakthrough:** The `dc001` command must be sent TWICE to start streaming - a critical detail not in any documentation!

 ## Features